-This interview discusses one of five research projects on rhodococcus equi funded by Grayson-Jockey Club Research Foundation and conducted by Dr. Noah Cohen in recent years.
+DOES MAGNITUDE OF AIRBORNE EXPOSURE PREDICT DISEASE DEVELOPMENT his Q&A discusses one of five research projects on Rhodococcus equi funded by Grayson-Jockey Club Research Foundation and conducted by Dr. Noah Cohen in recent years.
+Cohen is a professor and associate department head at Texas A&M University.

 Pneumonia is a leading cause of death among foals, and the most common form of foal pneumonia is caused by R. equi.
 Dr. Cohen's most recent ongoing work on foal pneumonia is seeking a vaccine.